Photo courtesy of Mr. C Beverly Hills

 If you went to bed in 1950s Venice and woke up in Mr. C Beverly Hills, the only confusion would be where the canals had gone.
 The first hotel and West Coast outpost from the Cipriani family—of such legendary establishments as Harry’s Bar in Venice and the original Rainbow Room in New York City—Mr. C is a breezy, wood-paneled mélange of midcentury European glamour.
 With black-and-white photographs of Italian movie stars on the walls, a classic Cipriani restaurant where Hemingway would have felt right at home, and a luxury-yacht–inspired pool deck that only accentuates the feeling of being on vacation, the hotel seems like a dream transformed into reality.
-Each airy room—outfitted with all the requisite modern inclusions, naturally—would have fit right in on the set of The Talented Mr. Ripley, and the atmosphere of a decadent private villa extends right down to the library-like lounge, where beautiful people sip vintage cocktails and listen to live jazz.
+Each airy room—outfitted with all the requisite modern inclusions, naturally—would have fit right in on the set of The Talented Mr. Ripley, and the atmosphere of a decadent private villa extends right down to the library-like lounge, where beautiful people sip vintage cocktails and listen to live jazz and blues on weekend nights.

 Have you been here?
 Share a tip or a photo with fellow travelers.